 The Executive Summary will outline details about the community that the Glenco Group plans to build.
-It will discuss the layout of the Preferred Project, as well as possible alternatives.
+It will discuss the layout of the proposed project, as well as possible alternatives.
 This summary will also introduce any potential adverse impacts, along with all mitigation measures.
 It will also include a list of all approvals and permits required for the project.

-CHAPTER II: PREFERRED PROJECT DESCRIPTION
+CHAPTER II: PROJECT DESCRIPTION

-The Preferred Project description will include:
+The project description will include: